 The Department of Health and Human Services (HHS) has released new buprenorphine practice guidelines providing an exemption to the requirement for PAs to obtain 24 hours of training prior to treating patients with buprenorphine – a major barrier to treatment for PA patients.

 Hayley Arceneaux, PA-C, practices at St. Jude Children’s Research Hospital in Memphis, Tennessee, nearly two decades after undergoing treatment there for bone cancer.
-Now she has the extraordinary opportunity to become an astronaut on the world’s first all-civilian space mission this fall.
+Now she has officially become the first PA to visit space.
+Arceneaux served as the medical officer on the world's first all-civilian space mission, and shares what led to this extraordinary opportunity.

 The University of Utah PA Program is committed to inclusivity.
 It has enriched its curriculum and provided quality education to hundreds of PAs, including those from under-represented minority (URM) communities.